 The QR code itself is neutral.
 It is simply a visual format that encodes information, usually a URL.
 The problem lies in who creates the code and where it directs users.

-Unlike email links, where users have learned to be suspicious, QR codes still carry an aura of legitimacy.
-Most people scan without thinking twice, especially when the code appears in an apparently official context like a restaurant, store, or event.
+Unlike links in emails, where users have learned to be suspicious, QR codes still carry an aura of legitimacy.
+Most people scan without thinking twice, especially when the code appears in a seemingly official context like a restaurant, store, or event.

 This blind trust is exactly what criminals exploit.
-According to an IBM Security report, QRishing attacks (phishing via QR code) have grown significantly because they combine two factors: user familiarity with the format and the impossibility of "seeing" the destination before scanning.
+QRishing attacks (phishing via QR code) have grown significantly because they combine two factors: user familiarity with the format and the impossibility of "seeing" the destination before scanning.

 The Four Main Types of Attacks

-Understanding attack vectors is the first step in creating effective defenses.
+Understanding attack vectors is the first step to creating effective defenses.
 Criminals use different methods depending on context and objective.

 QRishing: Disguised Phishing